simonmichael/hledger_site/index.md

   their spec.

 - Robust documentation: all functionality is documented precisely, with a mnemonic permalink.
-Reference manuals for your hledger version are available online, and built in for offline viewing.
+User manuals for your hledger version are available online, and built in for offline viewing.
   General and command-specific command line help is provided.
 We favour documentation-driven development.